jgonyea/portableDevEnvironment/README.md

 The cloned repository is not needed afterwards, and the folder can be discarded.

+## Running the Environment
+1. Open Git Portable from the PortableApps menu.
+2. In the git bash window, type in `./startDev.sh`

+The script will auto-detect your drive letter (necessary if it's changed since last time), update it in all the places, and then open Netbeans, XAMPP, and Papercut with the new paths.

 ## Todo
 * Verify nodejs install location is reasonable.

 ## Notes
 * Papercut isn't technically a portable app, and it will leave a couple inconsequential files behind on the host machine.
 * On its first run, Git Portable may complain about a couple of mkdir permissions.
 This can be ignored.
 Subsequent launches will not present this error
+* Opening Netbeans from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
+If